-Electricity Repair category 2 Notes A dated switch panel was noted within the ground floor hall which may be served by older style wiring.
-The system should be checked as a precaution by a registered electrician and upgraded if necessary The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Electricity Repair category 1 Notes We understand that the property has been fully re-wired during the course of refurbishment works.
+The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-Prior to purchase existing test documentation should be obtained and checked, as in the absence of a current certificate, a precautionary check should be carried out by a registered electrician to fully ascertain the condition and adequacy of the system.
+PV panels were noted to be fitted to the front roof pitch.
+It is assumed these panels are fully owned with no third party finance agreement.
+This should be fully investigated prior to purchase.